Steven J. Crowley, P.E.

 Today’s typical macrocell (large cell) wireless systems have always expended disproportional resources trying to overcome building attenuation and reach user devices indoors; it’s been an outside-in approach.
-Adding to the challenge, we’re inside 70% of the time, and will be inside even more as time goes on, according to Informa estimates.
+Adding to the challenge, most mobile data use is while we’re indoors, and will be more so with time, according to Informa estimates.
 Building attenuation is not the only indoor problem; signals indoors weaken as the distance to base stations increases.
 Furthermore, capacity available to a user goes down as more users join the cell.

 At the same time, our indoors increasingly have fixed broadband service.
 This can be used in conjunction with small cells, such as Wi-Fi access points or femtocells, to offload data from the macrocell.
 When the user is close to small cells, a lot of good things happen, things beyond the ability of additional spectrum to provide.
 Building attenuation goes down because we’re not punching through as many walls.
 Signal strength increases because of the shorter distance.
 Throughput to the user goes up because capacity is no longer shared with several dozen others.
 (Throughput to those still on macrocells goes up, too, because they’re no longer competing with the small cell users.)
 As an added benefit, since the user is close to the cell, not as much power is needed on the uplink; handset transmit power goes down, increasing battery life.
 Taking all these factors into account, data rates available to a user can go up 80x or more using small cells depending on the deployment scenario.
 In contrast, doubling available spectrum increases throughput only 2x.
 Allocating the entire 300-3000 MHz band to mobile broadband would increase throughput only 7x, were that a practical option.